USEPA/haztrak/client/README.md

 ### What's in this directory?

-To oversimplify, the React user-interface is responsible for a couple things:
+To oversimplify, the React user-interface is responsible for a couple of things:

 1. Dynamically rendering/displaying the user-interface in the browser.
 2. Talking to the Haztrak server.